Hiring a Car in Finland: A Comprehensive Guide

 Requirements for renting a car

-All visitors must have a valid driving license from their home country.
-Many rental companies accept overseas licenses as long as they are current and easy to read.
-If your license is not in the Roman alphabet, it is wise to bring an International Driving Permit (IDP) alongside your original license.
-Some providers may also require that you have held your license for at least one year.
+All visitors must have a valid driving licence from their home country.
+Many rental companies accept overseas licences as long as they are current and easy to read.
+If your licence is not in the Roman alphabet, it is wise to bring an International Driving Permit (IDP) alongside your original licence.
+Some providers may also require that you have held your licence for at least one year.

 Age requirement